 Waders in the Wetlands

 What is a wetland?
-Why are wetlands imortant?
+Why are wetlands important?
 These are just some of the questions that we explore in our Waders class.
-Students learn about wetland ecology, aquatic macro invertebrates and biological pollution indicators.
+Students learn about wetland ecology, aquatic macroinvertebrates, and biological pollution indicators.

-After a short discussion and explanation students enter into the lake using waders or rubber boots.
+After a short discussion and explanation, students enter the lake using waders or rubber boots.
 Using nets and their hands students find and collect as many wetland specimens as they can!
 After, during our identification time,

 we discuss our findings and what that tells us about pollution levels in Lake Texoma.